amandavisconti/literaturegeek/_posts/2016-06-02-infinite-ulysses-beta-closes.md

 It's time for my [InfiniteUlysses.com](http://www.InfiniteUlysses.com) participatory edition to get some serious post-beta improvements, and I've decided the best way to do this is taking some time off from moderating the site while I focus on its web development needs.

-The site will remain up and readable (except for short hours-long downtimes when pushing major improvements), but I'll be closing signups for new users as well as blocking logging in/annotating by existing users for a while.
+The site will remain up and readable (except for short hours-long downtimes when pushing major improvements), but on July 15th I'll be closing signups for new users as well as blocking logging in/annotating by existing users for a while.
 Please contact [infiniteulysses@gmail.com](mailto:infiniteulysses@gmail.com) with any questions this choice raises (e.g. I can try to accommodate needs such as plans to use the site in a summer or fall course or reading group, or to demo the site on a given day.)

 Following [the site's public data policy](http://www.infiniteulysses.com/content/terms-use), I'll be emailing site users this week with an invitation to export their annotations during the next six weeks (before July 15th, 2016).
 After that date, **site users will not be able to log in until after the post-beta overhaul is complete** (currently no set date).
 Before July 15, logged-in users can use new links on [your user profile page](http://www.infiniteulysses.com/user) to export DOC, XML, and CSV versions of your annotations.